Jun KatoHuman-Computer Interaction researcher, Ph.D.

 Research area

-I am interested in broad area of Human-Computer Interaction (HCI), and have been especially focused on designing user interfaces and integrated environments for creativity support.
-Improving Programming Experience (PX) is an important subgoal to support the creativity of people with diverse technical backgrounds.
+I am interested in the broad area of Human-Computer Interaction (HCI), and have been particularly passionate about how computing can contribute to cultural diversity.
+As such, I have focused on the design of user interfaces and integrated environments for creativity support.
+Improving Programming Experience (PX) is an important sub-goal to support the creativity of people with diverse technical backgrounds.

 Bio

 He is a Senior Researcher at AIST and the Technical Advisor (PI) at Arch Research with a focus on PX and creativity support research.
+Since April 2024, he has been a Visiting Scientist at Ex-Situ group, LISN, Université Paris-Saclay.
 He received a Ph.D. from The University of Tokyo (2014) and has regularly gained academic recognitions such as Honorable Mentions at ACM CHI (2013, 2015, 2023) and IPSJ/ACM Award (2021).

 Recent updates